NethServer/docs/administrator-manual/en/phonebook-mysql.rst

 The phonebook is accessible using LDAP, only if enabled, using this base DN: ::

  dc=phonebook,dc=nh

-The web interface allows to enable the import from:

-- publicly shared SOGo address book (|product| 6.x only!)
-- shared contacts from |product_cti|
-- speed dial from  |product_voice|

 You can import contacts from other source using custom scripts inside: ::